-Schedule Email Address or mailing address: Number Days Notice: Per schedule of certificate holder on file with the company 90 Email Address or mailing address: Per schedule of certificate holder
+Schedule Name of Other Person(s)/ Organization(s): Email Address or mailing address: Number Days Notice: Per schedule of pertificate holders on file with the company Fer schedule of certificate holder on file with the company 90 - ,e

 - A. If we cancel this policy for any reason other than nonpayment of premium, we will notify the persons or organizations shown in the Schedule above.
-We will send notice to the email or mailing address listed above at least 10 days, or the number of days listed above, if any, before the cancellation becomes effective.
-In no event does the notice to the third party exceed the notice to the first named insured. - B. This advance notification of a pending cancellation of coverage is intended as a courtesy only.
-Our failure to provide such advance notification will not extend the policy cancellation date nor negate cancellation of the policy.
+We will send notice to the email or mailing eddress listed above at least 10 days, or the number of days listed above, if any, before the cancellation becomes effective.
+In no event does the notice to the third party exceed the nolice to the first named insured. - B. This advance notification of a pending cancellation of coverage is intended as a courtesy only.
+Our failure to provide such advance notification will not extend the policy cancellation date nor negate cancel ation of the policy.